-EMERGENCY OVERVIEW: Product Description: This product is a colorless to white or pale yellow, oily ointment with a mild but distinct odor characteristic of petroleum jelly.
-Health Hazards: Normal use will not cause adverse effects.
-Ingestion may cause diarrhea and upset stomach.
-Contact with eyes may cause temporary blurring of vision.
-Inhalation is unlikely.
-Flammability Hazards: This product is combustible.
+EMERGENCY OVERVIEW: Product Description: This product is a smooth, translucent gel with a slight lavender odor.
+Health Hazards: This product present minimal hazards in the workplace.
+Accidental ingestion may cause stomach upset or diarrhea.
+Eye contact may cause irritation.
+Prolonged skin contact may cause mild irritation.
+Flammability Hazards: If heated to high temperatures for a prolonged period, the water in this product can evaporate off and the residue may ignite.
 When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).
 Reactivity Hazards: This product is not reactive.
-Environmental Hazards: This product has not been tested for environmental effects; however, all release to the environment should be avoided.
+Environmental Hazards: This product has not been tested for environmental effects.
 Emergency Considerations: Emergency responders should wear appropriate protection for situation to which they respond.